Pramesh1/PML2/PML-Final.md

 ---

 #### Executive Summary:
-The goal of this exercise is to build a prediction model to automatically predict the how people perform some predetermined types of exercises.
-The model is built with the help of  a **training data set** , cross validated with a **testing data set** and finally applied once to a 3rd **test data set**.
-The model built has a very good **accuracy of 99%** and was successfully applied to the test data set..
+The goal of this exercise is to build a model to automatically predict how people perform some predetermined types of exercises.
+The model is : built using a **training data set** , cross validated with a **testing data set** and finally, executed only  once with a 3rd **test data set**.An **accuracy of 99%** was achieved with the model built, making it a reliable predicting tool in the current case.

-#### I. load libraries and data and have a sneak preview
+#### I. Load libraries and data
+Preload all libraries and have a sneak preview of the data set

 ```r
 library(caret)